jodimead/jodimead.github.io/_pages/about.md

 <body>
 <p> For the 2020-2021 academic year I am on sabbatical. </p>

-<p>My current research is in computational inverse methods mainly applied to problems in the Geosciences, but also to more general imaging, signal processing and machine learning problems.  </p>
+<p>My current research is in computational inverse methods mainly applied to problems in the Geosciences, but also to more general imaging, signal processing and machine learning problems.
+Here’s a [profile](https://jodimead.github.io/files/COAS_article.pdf) of me that was written for the Boise State College of Arts and Sciences newsletter. </p>

 <div class="slideshow-container">